Animals Are Migrating to the Great Pacific Garbage Patch

 The Great Pacific Garbage Patch does not seem like it would be a hospitable place.
 It is more than 1,000 miles from the nearest streak of land.
 The sun is brutal and unrelenting there, the waters nutrient poor.
 There is nothing much to see except the eponymous garbage.

 But look more closely at this plastic garbage, as scientists did recently, and you’ll find plenty of life: sea anemones as small as a pinky nail or as large as the palm of your hand; white, lacelike bryozoa; hydroids sprouting like orange feathers; shrimplike amphipods; Japanese oysters; mussels.
-None of these creatures belong here.
+None of these creatures belongs here.
 They are all coastal animals, adapted to the turbulent, nutrient-rich shores where water meets land, but they have all somehow learned to survive in the open sea, clinging to plastic.

 According to a new study, these animals are now living side by side in the Great Pacific Garbage Patch with creatures that normally inhabit the middle of the ocean.
 Coastal and open-sea ecosystems are blurring together into a single, plastic-bound one.
 “As humans, we are creating new types of ecosystems that have potentially never been seen before,” says Ceridwen Fraser, a biogeographer at the University of Otago, who was not involved in the study.
 The Garbage Patch, far from being some barren wasteland, is the site of an active experiment in biology.